-The early 1950s, when Rauschenberg (1925–2008) launched his career, was the heyday of the heroic gestural painting of Abstract Expressionism.
-Rauschenberg challenged this tradition with an egalitarian approach to materials, bringing the stuff of the everyday world into his art.
-Working alone and in collaboration with artists, dancers, musicians, and writers, he invented new, interdisciplinary modes of artistic practice that helped set the course for art of the present day.
-The ethos that permeates Rauschenberg’s work—openness, commitment to dialogue and collaboration, and global curiosity—makes him, now more than ever, a touchstone for our troubled times.
+In 1959, Robert Rauschenberg wrote, “Painting relates to both art and life.
+Neither can be made.
+(I try to act in that gap between the two.)”
+When Rauschenberg launched his career in the early 1950s, the heroic gestural painting of Abstract Expressionism was in its heyday.
+He challenged this tradition with an egalitarian approach to materials, bringing the stuff of the everyday world into his art.
+Often working in collaboration with artists, dancers, musicians, and writers, he invented new interdisciplinary modes of artistic practice that helped set the course for art of the present day.
+The ethos that permeates Rauschenberg’s work—openness to the world, commitment to dialogue and collaboration, and global curiosity—also makes him a touchstone for our time.

 The exhibition is organized by The Museum of Modern Art, New York, and Tate Modern, London.

 Organized by Leah Dickerman, The Marlene Hess Curator of Painting and Sculpture, The Museum of Modern Art, and Achim Borchardt-Hume, Director of Exhibitions at Tate Modern, with Emily Liebert and Jenny Harris, Curatorial Assistants, Department of Painting and Sculpture, The Museum of Modern Art.
 The exhibition design was created in collaboration with the artist Charles Atlas.